mle-infrastructure/mle-toolbox/README.md

 pip install -e .
 ```

-By default this will only install the minimal dependencies (not including specialized packages such as `scikit-optimize`, `statsmodels`, etc.).
+By default this will only install the minimal dependencies (not including specialized packages such as `scikit-optimize`, `statsmodels`, `nevergrad` etc.).
 To get all requirements for tests or examples you will need to install [additional requirements](requirements/).

 #### Setting Up Your Remote Credentials 🙈